mia-platform/documentation/docs/development_suite/deploy/pipeline-configuration.md

 sidebar_label: Configure a Project Pipeline
 ---
-Projects created with the Mia-Platform Console can be deployed with simple script and tooling for appling standard Kubernetes yaml file that describe the various resources.
-For aiding the developer we have create a new open source tool called [mlp].
+Projects created with the Mia-Platform Console can be deployed with simple script and tooling for applying standard Kubernetes yaml file that describe the various resources.
+For aiding the developer we have created a new open source tool called [mlp].

 In this chapter we will highlight how to use *mlp* to deploy the project and give you all the information